awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances.md

 **Note**
 macOS isn't supported for Systems Manager hybrid environments\.

-If you plan to use Systems Manager to manage Amazon Elastic Compute Cloud \(Amazon EC2\) instances, or to use both Amazon EC2 instances and your own resources in a hybrid environment, follow the steps in [Setting up AWS Systems Manager](systems-manager-setting-up.md) first\.
+If you plan to use Systems Manager to manage Amazon Elastic Compute Cloud \(Amazon EC2\) instances, or to use both Amazon EC2 instances and your own resources in a hybrid environment, follow the steps in [Setting up AWS Systems Manager for EC2 instances](systems-manager-setting-up-ec2.md) first\.

 Configuring your hybrid environment for Systems Manager allows you to do the following:
 + Create a consistent and secure way to remotely manage your hybrid workloads from one location using the same tools or scripts\.